Economic Freedom, Markets, and Women's Well-Being

 Economic and Labour market outcomes

-Percentage of Women in Workforce, 2017
+Percentage of Women in Labour Force, 2022

 Women and Progress